aitschti/plugin.video.cb20/README.md

 - Tested with Estuary skin only
 - "Info wall" is the recommended view for listings as you get a little more details about the cam
+- Sort by play counter, descending (shows and sorty by viewer number)
 - Check setting for thumbnails to "Delete thumbnails every time you open a list".
 This will send a lot more requests to the site, but you will get newest preview images.
 Otherwise Kodi will serve cached versions and therefore possibly outdated images, if you do not clean caches otherwise.
 Default off to minimize requests.

 ## Todo